anubhav0fnu/Synthetic-video-generation-for-Autonomous-cars/README.md

 `src/synthetic_video_gen/scripts/street/test_2048.sh`

 The below are results on two scales.
-Before results are based on 3 inputs to the sequential generator : `current (SSM)`, `previous 2 SSMs`, `previous 2 generated synthetic frames.` The after results were because of an added 4th input to the generator which is the foreground feature of the input SSM's.
+In each category the initial results are based on 3 inputs to the sequential generator : `current (SSM)`, `previous 2 SSMs`, `previous 2 generated synthetic frames.` and later results are based on an additional 4th input to the generator which is the foreground feature of the input SSM's.

 #### Medium(scale: 1024) trained Generator model.
 ##### Before